CartoDB/documentation/app/content/carto-user-manual/tutorials/build-a-3D-map-with-a-tileset.md

    ![Data Explorer data prewiew](/img/cloud-native-workspace/tutorials/tutorial3_tileset_metadata.png)

 5. Create a map by clicking on the *Create map* button on the top.
-This will open the table as a layer on a CARTO Builder map.
-Check the [Creating a tileset from your data](../../data-explorer/creating-a-tileset-from-your-data) to get started.
+This will open the tileset as a layer on a CARTO Builder map.
+Check [Creating a tileset from your data](../../data-explorer/creating-a-tileset-from-your-data) to get started.

    ![Data Explorer create map from tileset](/img/cloud-native-workspace/tutorials/tutorial3_create_map_from_tileset.png)